-BP has settled with MOEX; Anadarko; M-I Swaco, a unit of Houston-based oil services company Schlumberger Ltd. (SLB) that employed two of the 11 workers killed in the explosion; and Cameron International Corp.
-(CAM), which provided blowout-prevention equipment.
+BP has settled with MOEX; Anadarko; M-I Swaco, a unit of Houston-based oil services company Schlumberger Ltd. (SLB:US) that employed two of the 11 workers killed in the explosion; and Cameron International Corp.
+(CAM:US), which provided blowout-prevention equipment.

 Cameron, based in Houston, said Dec.
 16 that it agreed to pay BP $250 million in exchange for the oil company’s indemnifying it from damage claims.
 The settlement doesn’t cover fines, penalties or punitive damages.